The New Demand Letter Law in Georgia; When is the Insurance Company Acting in Bad Faith

 (f) The person or entity providing payment to satisfy the material term set forth in paragraph (2) of subsection (a) of this Code section may elect to provide payment by anyone or more of the following means:

-- Electronic funds transfer or other method of electronic payment."
+Electronic funds transfer or another method of electronic payment.”

 Hallelujah!
 I settled a case at mediation in September and the insurer refused to send the check for 3 months until I filed a Motion with the Court.
 What is the penalty by the way?
 Can I move for sanctions and costs under the statute if you deliver the check late?
 In workers comp, there is a penalty for late delivery of payment, is that now our right too?
 I doubt it but sure would have liked a fixed $250.00 penalty.